ying-tang/help-documentation/_commontech/Connecting_Clouds_with_SoftLayer.md

 This document explains how to set up network connectivity between multiple **IBM Bluemix Private Cloud** installations, using the **IBM Cloud Data Center** private network.

-Traffic transmitted over the BM Cloud Data Center private network is not metered, so this is the preferred method to communicate between multiple IBM Bluemix Private Clouds.
+Traffic transmitted over the IBM Cloud Data Center private network is not metered, so this is the preferred method to communicate between multiple IBM Bluemix Private Clouds.
 You can read more about the IBM Cloud Data Centers [private network here](http://www.softlayer.com/network).

 Do note, IBM Cloud Data Center private network traffic is segmented from the public internet and from other SoftLayer customers, but traffic is *not encrypted*.
 Should you require encryption, even in the context of a private network, you'll want to ensure that you add client-side encryption to your configuration.